operaton/operaton-keycloak/README.md

 ### Login caching

 Imagine a setup with lots of External Task Clients using HTTP Basic Auth against the Operaton REST API (e.g. set `operaton.bpm.run.auth.enabled: true` when using Operaton Run).
 Your External Task Clients then might trigger the IdentityProvider's `checkPassword` function at high frequency.
 This function requests a token from Keycloak each time it is called.
 In case of a successful response the login is treated as valid.
 High frequency then means requesting lots of tokens - in the worst case all for the same user and before an already delivered token has timed out.
-Therefore this plugin provides an optional login cache feature as well.
+Therefore, this plugin provides an optional login cache feature as well.

 In order to activate the login cache you have the following options available: